Mid-Atlantic Prep League: Boys' Squash

-The Lawrenceville School Boys' Varsity Squash Team has been the winner of the MAPL Squash Championships since 2002.
+The Lawrenceville School Boys' Varsity Squash Team has been the winner of the MAPL Squash Championships since 2002 with the exception of 2023, when Mercersburg took home the Championship.

-Mercersburg's Ahmed Abdel Latif was undefeated (not losing one game) in 2010-2011.

 Boys' basketball

 Since its inception in 1999, the MAPL has been an extremely competitive league and arguably the best combination of academics and basketball in the United States.
 While producing NBA players Luol Deng, Charlie Villanueva and Royal Ivey (all from Blair), as well as Joakim Noah (Lawrenceville), the MAPL has also become a pipeline for Ivy League basketball programs.
 From 2004-2008 no league in the country produced more Ivy League players than the MAPL and no single school in the country produced as many players as The Hun School.

 Blair Academy has been the dominant basketball program in recent years, compiling a 63-12 record since the league's inception in 1999 and winning 7 of the last 10 league championships.

 The Hill School won the 2007-2008 MAPL Basketball league regular season championship and year-end tournament championship for the first time in school history.
 After winning the MAPL, Hill lost in overtime to ANC (at one point raked number #1 among prep schools) in the Pennsylvania Independent League Tournament.
 Hill also won the MAPL Basketball league in 2013-2014.
 Losing only once in the league to Hun.

 The Hun School of Princeton has been one of the dominant programs in the MAPL league for years, at one point winning 4 straight championships and a state championship while placing 19 players on Division 1 rosters.

 Lawrenceville has made its share of contributions to MAPL basketball excellence over the years.
 Notable accomplishments include the 2003-04 Lawrenceville team that went 23-4 and beat national powerhouse Saint Benedict's Preparatory School of Newark, New Jersey.
 All five of Lawrenceville's starters on that team went on to play Division I basketball: David Whitehurst (Penn), Joakim Noah (leading scorer for Florida), Craig Moore (Northwestern), Andrew Morrison (Bucknell) and Kashif Sweet (Columbia).
 In 2005-2006 Noah went on to lead Florida to a 73-57 win over UCLA for the school's first NCAA basketball title, and was named the Most Outstanding Player of the Final Four.

 Mercersburg's recent basketball alumni include Ugonna Onyekwe (Penn), Stéphane Pelle (Colorado), Adam Chubb (Penn), Wes Miller (North Carolina, now head coach at UNC Greensboro), Alex Tyler (Cornell), Donya Jackson (Navy), Chall Montgomery (Navy), Dre Wills (Vermont), and Phillip McGloin (Vanderbilt).